xKirtle/AdventOfCode.NET/README.md

   - Defines your default branch's name.
 Default value is `master`.
 If you use another name, set it with this argument.
 - `[--no-git]`
   - Flag to choose whether you want git operations to run.
 If true, no dedicated branch will be created for each day and no time spent on problem will be calculated once part two of the problem is solved.
+- `[--silent]`
+  - Flag to choose whether you want to see a lot of verbosity in the output of any command.
+If true, only key information will be printed.
+(Mostly for debug purposes).

 ### Setup [setup]